ibm-cloud-docs/dns/terraform.md

 To install Terraform and configure resources for domain resources:

-1. Follow the [Terraform on {{site.data.keyword.cloud}} getting started tutorial](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started) to install the Terraform CLI and configure the {{site.data.keyword.cloud}} Provider plug-in for Terraform.
+- Follow the [Terraform on {{site.data.keyword.cloud}} getting started tutorial](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started) to install the Terraform CLI and configure the {{site.data.keyword.cloud}} Provider plug-in for Terraform.
 The plug-in abstracts the {{site.data.keyword.cloud}} APIs that are used to provision, update, or delete domain resources.

-1. Create a Terraform configuration file that is named `main.tf`.
+- Create a Terraform configuration file that is named `main.tf`.
 In this file, you add the configuration to create a domain resource.
 For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.

+1. Create a {{site.data.keyword.cis_short_notm}} instance by using the `ibm_resource_instance` resource argument in your `main.tf` file.
    The following example creates an `ibm_dns_domain_registration_nameservers` resource with an ID of `data.ibm_dns_domain_registration.dns-domain-test.id` and two name servers called `ns006.name.ibm.cloud.com` and `ns017.name.ibm.cloud.com`.
 The name of the domain resource is `test-domain.com`.

-      For more information, see the [ibm_dns_domain_registration_nameservers](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/dns_domain_registration_nameservers){: external} usage example.
+      For more information, see the [`ibm_dns_domain_registration_nameservers`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/dns_domain_registration_nameservers){: external} usage example.
       {: note}

    ```terraform